eosphere/Antelope-Technical-How-To/articles/hyperion/build-hyperion-software-components.md

 ## **State-History (SHIP) Node**

-The Hyperion deployment requires access to a fully sync’d WAX State-History Node, the current SHIP recommend version is Leap `v5.0.2`.
+The Hyperion deployment requires access to a fully sync’d State-History Node, the current SHIP recommend version is Leap `v5.0.2`.

 ## RabbitMQ